inuits/monitoring-plugins/README.md

 ### Nagios-plugins

-This is a selection of plugins for both Nagios and Icinga.
+This is a selection of plugins for both Nagios and Icinga.<br>
-Packages for RHEL/CentOS and Debian/Ubuntu will be built in a CI fashion in the near future.
+Packages are built in a CI fashion using Jenkins and can be found on our [repo](http://repo.inuits.eu/centos/).

-A script to build the packages yourself has been included.
+A script to build packages yourself is included as well.

 ### Requirements